Calculating the penalty period

 - Send Form 157 for active cases.

 The notification form must contain a statement of the person's right to request a hardship waiver; see PM 01-08-00.
-Send HFS 2378WA, Application for Hardship Waiver of a Penalty Period, along with the notice.

 If a penalty period is determined for a person applying for or receiving DoA HCBS waiver services, do not enter code 20 in Item 20 to identify the person as applying for or receiving DoA HCBS waiver services.
+Enter code 16 in Item 20 to approve the person for payment of other medical services but not LTC.